ChickenProp/pretty-gist/README.md

 maybe I shouldn't bother?
 Whatever decision I make, someone implementing their own renderers is going to choose differently.

+Those are problems for users.
+There's also a problem for implementers: roughly speaking, you're going to be providing config for every field of every constructor of your type.
+For non-parameterized types (like the keys of an `IntMap`) that can be in the actual config type, and for parameterized types (like the keys of a `Map`) it comes in separate arguments later, but it's going to be there.
+That's going to be tedious for you.

 ## One-class solution

 We can maybe-improve on this with typeclasses.
 We can use type families to let